Mubashwer/pair-rotations-generator/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner.

 ### `yarn build`

-Builds the app for production to the `build` folder.
+Builds the app for production to the `dist` folder.